 This event is open to all and will be of particular interest to those working in a local authority or working on decarbonisation and climate change projects and policies.

-Sarah is a member of the Environmental Policy Implementation Community (EPIC) Committee and was Chair of the EPIC Air Quality & Climate Change Guidance Task Group.
+Sarah is a member of the Environmental Policy Implementation Community (EPIC) Community at the Institution of Environmental Sciences and Chair of the EPIC Air Quality & Climate Change Guidance Task Group.
 Previously, as Chair of the Air Quality Committee at Environmental Protection UK, she was heavily involved in lobbying the government for strong and effective legislation, policy and action on air pollution and the environment.

 Sarah has worked in both the public sector and in consultancy.
-She founded SLH Environmental Ltd in 2010 and ran it as an independent consultant, specialising in air quality issues and sustainable transport solutions (including both climate change and air pollution impacts) for a wide range of organisations.
+She was an Associate Director at Arup from 2022-2025, founded and ran SLH Environmental Ltd for 12 years, specialising in air quality issues and sustainable transport solutions for a wide range of organisations.
+She also spent 7 years at the Greater London Authority, where she was Head of Air Quality and led the Mayor’s work on low carbon transport.

 Got a question?